 “If a planet is gravitationally locked and rotating slowly on its axis a circle of clouds forms in front of the star, always pointing towards it.
 This is due to force known as the Coriolis effect, which causes convection at the location where the star is heating the atmosphere.
 Our modeling shows that Proxima b could look like this.”

-Along with ocean circulation, this circle of clouds would also mean that warm air and water was able to move to the planet’s dark side, thereby achieving heat transfer and making the entire planet more hospitable.
-“So you not only keep the atmosphere on the night side from freezing out, you create parts on the night side that actually maintain liquid water on the surface, even though those parts see no light,” said Del Genio.
+Along with ocean circulation, this circle of clouds would also mean that warm air and water can move to Proxima b’s dark side, thereby achieving heat transfer and making the entire planet more hospitable.
+“So you not only keep the atmosphere on the night side from freezing out, you create parts on the night side that maintain liquid water on the surface, even though those parts see no light,” said Del Genio.

-In addition to circulating and maintaining heat, atmospheres and ocean currents are also responsible for distributing gases and chemical elements that are necessary for life as we know it – eg. oxygen gas, carbon dioxide, methane, etc. These are known as “biosignatures” since they are either essential to life here on Earth or are associated with biological processes.
+In addition to circulating and maintaining heat, atmospheres and ocean currents are also responsible for distributing gases and chemical elements necessary for life as we know it – e.g., oxygen gas, carbon dioxide, methane, etc. These are known as “biosignatures” since they are essential to life here on Earth or are associated with biological processes.

 What’s more, Earth has evolved considerably over the last few billion years, as have the lifeforms that have called it home.
-Whereas today, oxygen gas is essential for mammalian creatures, it would have been toxic to the photosynthetic bacteria that thrived in a predominantly carbon dioxide and nitrogen gas atmosphere that existed on Earth billions of years ago.
+While oxygen gas is essential for mammalian creatures today, it would have been toxic to photosynthetic bacteria that thrived in a predominantly carbon dioxide and nitrogen gas atmosphere that existed on Earth billions of years ago.

 So while this kind of modeling cannot say for certain if a planet is inhabited, it certainly can help narrow the search by showing which candidates are promising targets for follow-up observations.
 “While our work can’t tell observers if any planet is habitable or not, we can tell them whether a planet is smack in the midrange of good candidates to search further,” said Del Genio.